jamulussoftware/jamuluswebsite/CONTRIBUTING.md

 ### 2. Be clear if a translation update is going on
 You can see this if we ping the translators in a PR from changes to translate.

-**If yes:** only translate the changes of the pull request from changes to translation.
+**If yes:** only translate the changes of the Pull Request from changes to translation.
 If you find issues, start with 1 **If no:** no need to care about the translate branch

 ## Adding a new language